dcyoung/dcyoung.github.io/_pages/cookbook.md

 toc_sticky: true
 ---

-> Note: As of 2022-08-29 this page is very much a WIP... currently just an outline.
+> Note: As of 2022-10-29 this page is very much a `Work in Progress`... with many placeholder or outlined sections.

 This is a practitioner's guide to developing Machine Learning models that solve real problems.
-It focuses primarily on the processes related to deep learning models.
-It is meant to serve as a personal cheat-sheet/checklist and collection of snippets which I like to follow when working on ML projects.
+It focuses primarily on the processes related to deep learning models, attempting to distil a more structured checklist approach I like to follow when working on ML projects.

 ## TLDR